 The awareness stage represents the first time your customer “walks” into your shop and gets familiar with your products or services.
 In email marketing, these are all the people that visited your website and signed up for your e-commerce email list.

-These 3 e-commerce emails are ideal for starting to build a relationship with new subscribers.
+These three e-commerce emails are ideal for starting to build a relationship with new subscribers.

 Invite new customers with open arms.
 The welcome email is there to make people feel good.
 Make your e-commerce template visually attractive, tell readers what they can expect from you and make it personal.

 Welcome emails are automated, meaning they can send directly after someone signs up for your email list.
 This way, you don’t need to keep track of who signs up when.
-Your email tool will take care of it.
+Your email tool will take care of it and personalized the experience.

 We love this example from LALALAB.
 In their welcome email, they talk to their audience in a personal matter, making you instantly feel connected to the brand.
 They also let subscribers know how to get in touch with them in case there are any questions and where to find them elsewhere on the Internet.